Here at The Oatley Academy of Visual Storytelling, we firmly believe that if we aren’t changing lives, then we aren’t doing our job.

 Course: The Storytellers’ Summit (Formerly OA Live!)

-Adam Westbrook is a filmmaker from the UK, currently living in Paris.
+Adam Westbrook is a filmmaker and video artist living in Brighton, UK.

-He writes and directs The Delve Video Essays, short films which tell stories from our past and future and try to shine a light on who we are.
+He writes and directs short films which tell stories from our past and future and try to shine a light on who we are.

 Adam’s films have been nominated for a Webby Award and once Kobe Bryant phoned him up to tell him he’s a fan.